survivejs/webpack-book/manuscript/building/02_splitting_bundles.md

 ...
 ```

-Now our bundles look the way they should.
+Now the bundles look the way they should.
 The image below illustrates the current situation.

 ![App and vendor bundles after applying `CommonsChunkPlugin`](images/bundle_02.png)